gsalac7/MovieRecommender/README.md

    Run the command `swipl` to start the Prolog interpreter.

 3. **Load the Facts File:**
-   In the Prolog interpreter, load the facts file by running `[movies].` This file contains around 54,000 prolog facts in the format `movies(title, year, [genre1, genre2...], rating, [tag1, tag2...])`.
+   In the Prolog interpreter, load the facts file by running `[movies].` This file contains around 54,000 prolog facts to store the knowledgebase of movies in the format `movies(title, year, [genre1, genre2...], rating, [tag1, tag2...])`.
 The tags represent various descriptors users entered to describe the movie.
+This file also contains the prolog rules to recommend the movies based on user input.

 ## Interacting with the Movie Recommendation System
 Once you have loaded the movies.pl file in the SWI-Prolog interpreter, you can interact with the movie recommendation system by following these steps: